OneIdentity/safeguard-bash/samples/README.md

   import of TPAM systems into Safeguard as new assets.
 This script makes use of the batch endpoint.

-  The Dockerfile in the directory also shows how to create a docker image based on safeguard-bash with additional components.
+  The Dockerfile in the directory also shows how to a docker image could be created based on safeguard-bash with additional components.